 Adapted from Edible Ireland

 - In a large, heavy bottomed pot, drizzle oil over medium heat.
 Once thoroughly heated, add the sausages.
-Cook just until all of the sides are browned.
-Remove to a plate.
+Cook just until each side is browned.
+Remove to a plate and set aside.

 - Add the bacon and onions to the pot and cook, stirring occasionally, until onions are soft and beginning to turn golden.
 Discard excess grease.

 - Stir in the potatoes and sausages.
 Cover with the chicken stock or water, then season with salt and pepper.

 - Bring the stock to a boil, then reduce heat to a low simmer.
 Cover tightly with a lid and cook until the potatoes are tender, about 1 1/2 hours.

 - Immediately before serving, stir in parsley and if desired, pair with bread.